Ahmadiyya: Fourth Caliphate

 Mirza Tahir Ahmad was elected as the fourth Caliph on 10 June 1982, a day after the death of his predecessor.
 He remained Caliph until his death in 2003.
 Following the promulgation of Ordinance XX by the government of Pakistan in 1984, that jeopardised the safety of the community and made it impossible for the Caliph to perform his duties, he relocated to London, England, establishing new headquarters at Fazl Mosque, the first mosque in London.
 The migration marked a new era in the history of the Community.
 Ahmad launched the first Muslim satellite television network, Muslim Television Ahmadiyya, instituted the Waqfe Nau Scheme, a program to dedicate Ahmadi Muslim children to the service of the Community, and established various funds for humanitarian causes, including the Maryum Shaadi Fund, the Syedna Bilal Fund for victims of persecution, and the disaster relief charity Humanity First.

 Tahir Ahmad held regular, question and answer sessions in Urdu and English with people of various faiths, professions and cultural backgrounds.
 He also wrote many books, including Islam's Response to Contemporary Issues, Murder in the name of Allah, Absolute Justice, Kindness and Kinship, Gulf Crisis and The New World Order and his magnum opus Revelation, Rationality, Knowledge and Truth.

 Fifth Caliphate

-Following the death of the fourth Caliph in 2003, the Electoral College for the first time in the history of the Community convened in the western city of London, after which Mirza Masroor Ahmad was elected as the fifth and current Caliph of the Ahmadiyya Muslim Community.
+Following the death of the fourth Caliph in 2003, the Electoral College for the first time in the history of the Community convened in London, after which Mirza Masroor Ahmad was elected as the fifth and current Caliph of the Ahmadiyya Muslim Community.